Linear Alignment of Vision-language Models for Image Captioning: Supplementary Material

 \section{Supplementary Material}

-First, we provide the source code to reproduce all our experiments in \cref{app:source_code}.
+First, we elaborate on the potential societal impact of our work.
+Further, we provide the source code to reproduce all our experiments in \cref{app:source_code}.
 To provide further insights into our method \OurMethod, we provide additional results on cross-modal retrieval, ablation studies, effect of different data sources, our DAL, and our evaluation as image captioning metric in \cref{sec:additional_results}.
 Further, we provide more qualitative analysis on retrieved captions after the linear alignment and the effect of synthetic captions in \cref{app:qualitative_analysis}. \cref{app:motivation} gives a rigorous theoretical intuition on the motivation of our linear alignment.
 Finally, \cref{app:hyperparams} elaborates on the different hyperparameters we searched, including the retrieval parameter $k$, the decoding strategy, different vision encoders, generative language models, etc.